Gerresheimer AG: Gerresheimer partners with MedTech start-up Adamant Health to revolutionize treatment of Parkinson's disease

-Duesseldorf/Kuopio, June 13, 2022 - Gerresheimer AG and the Finnish MedTech start-up Adamant Health Oy partner up to develop a life-changing solution for millions of people worldwide suffering from Parkinson's disease.
+DÜSSELDORF, Germany and KUOPIO, Finland, June 13, 2022 /PRNewswire/ -- Gerresheimer AG and the Finnish MedTech start-up Adamant Health Oy partner up to develop a life-changing solution for millions of people worldwide suffering from Parkinson's disease.
 The measuring technology and platform in development will address one of the biggest impediments in treating symptoms of Parkinson's: Determining the optimal time to take symptom suppressing medication.
 In the future, Adamant Health's measurement and analysis technology and Gerresheimer's digital platform solution will help to determine the exact right moment for drug administration and inform patients as well as medical staff about the patient's treatment and symptom development.
 The advantage for patients: The symptoms become much more stable and predictable.
 This allows them to live their everyday lives in a more independent, safe and satisfying way.

 Parkinson's disease is a progressive nervous system disorder and causes reoccurring tremors, stiffness and slowing of movement.
 While it currently is incurable, medication can significantly alleviate symptoms.
 The disease affects approximately 10 million patients worldwide.